University of Southern California, BA Political Science – Cum Laude Honors

-Simultaneously, he helped to build Fitt Enterprises, Inc. into a leader in a critical component of direct response television: testimonial group participant nutrition.
-The company originally started as a healthy foods takeout business called Fitt Meals To Go, which received an Award of Excellence from the County of Orange in 2010 and held a 5 Star Yelp Rating throughout its operation.
+Simultaneously, he showed innovation and business acumen in building Fitt Enterprises, Inc. into an innovator in Foodservice, with business models that would years later proliferate as tech and business trends.
+Greyson’s approach in the company, which originally started as a healthy foods takeout business called Fitt Meals To Go, focused on leveraging technology as a competitive advantage, and under his guidance Fitt was the first to use the term “Virtual Kitchen” and among the first in Orange County to partner with GrubHub in 2011, before these apps became commonplace.
+They received an Award of Excellence from the County of Orange in 2010 and held a 5 Star Yelp Rating throughout its operation.
 Fitt Meals To Go was also a pioneer in healthy school lunches, as its School Lunch Solutions program was introduced into a small group of Orange County private schools with great success years prior to federal intervention to improve public school lunches.
 Realizing that the facility where Fitt operated had sufficient capacity to support other businesses that did not have a commercial kitchen, Virtual Kitchen Solutions was launched, primarily under Peltier’s auspice.
-But the true star of the business was its partnership with a leading television infomercial company to prepare meals in accordance with the diet books included with fitness products.
-Fitt was contracted to provide three meals a day and snacks to test groups of as many as fifty that would later show their results on infomercials aired nationwide.
+As such, the term “Virtual Kitchen” for the concept of using restaurant space to support new food concepts, now used heavily on GrubHub, Uber Eats and similar platforms, was pioneered by Peltier and Fitt Enterprises.

-Having graduated high school at age 15, Greyson is pursuing a degree in Political Science at the University of Southern California.
-He has attained five Associate’s degrees in the fields of Communications, Economics, Business Administration (AA and AS-T), and Social and Behavioral Sciences from Coastline College in Newport Beach, CA. While in school, Greyson put his desire to serve into action by volunteering with the IRS’ Volunteer Income Tax Assistance program and by co-founding his school’s first honor society, Alpha Beta Gamma.
+Having graduated high school at age 15, Greyson earned his degree with honors at age 20 from the University of Southern California, majoring in Political Science.
+He also attained five Associate’s degrees in the fields of Communications, Economics, Business Administration (AA and AS-T), and Social and Behavioral Sciences from Coastline College in Newport Beach, CA. As a leader in the journalism program at Tea Party Patriots, he received political media and speaking training from a former presidential speechwriter via the Leadership Institute.